an emphasis on

 Film Studies students edit Film Matters, the first quarterly film journal written and edited by undergraduate students.
 Film Matters is published and distributed internationally by the UK publisher Intellect Press in collaboration with Film Studies and UNCW.

-The Film Studies Internship program is a two time recipient of the Academy of Motion Picture Arts and Sciences Institutional Grant.
-The program places more than 80 students each year in film industry, film festival, and film publishing positions in North Carolina, New York, Los Angeles, and the United Kingdom.
+The Film Studies Internship program is a five time recipient of the Academy of Motion Picture Arts and Sciences Institutional Grant.
+The program places more than 100 students each year in film industry, film festival, and film publishing positions in North Carolina, New York, Los Angeles, and the United Kingdom.

 UNCW Film Studies Department